MarcGabernet/MyZork_Hotel/README.md

 HOTEL:
 --------

+This game was developed as an entry test into the "Advanced programming for AAA video games" UPC's Master's degree.

 This is a Zork-like game.
 The objective of the game is to reach the elevator of the hotel and go to your "resting place".
 The game follows a main character that doesn't know who he is and has to find out in what kind of hotel it is.